 Understanding Your Tax Assessment

-For the tax year 2022, the aggregate preliminary net value of the Township will be 13.29% higher than it was in 2021.
-This does not mean your taxes will go up 13.29%.
-It means that the overall value of properties in town have increased.
+For the tax year 2024, the aggregate preliminary net value of the Township will be 9.92% higher than it was in 2023.
+This does not mean your taxes will go up by 9.92%.
+It means that the overall value of properties in town has increased.
 The valuation of all the properties within the Township and the tax rate are proportional.
 If the Township valuation increases, the tax rate decreases.
-We anticipate that the 2022 tax rate will be lower than the 2021 tax rate due to these increased property values.
-If your assessment has increased less than the baseline (less than 13.29%), you will pay a lesser proportionate share of the Township’s tax levy in 2022.
+We anticipate that the 2024 tax rate will be lower than the 2023 tax rate due to these increased property values.
+If your assessment has increased less than the baseline (less than 9.92%), you will pay a lesser proportionate share of the Township’s tax levy in 2024.

-The assessment function serves as the distribution mechanism of the property tax levy which is a combination of municipal, library, school, open space, and County taxes.
-Since taxes are intended to be split up amongst the property owners based on the market value of the properties, it is critical that the assessment process is uniform, accurate, fair, and transparent.
+The assessment function serves as the distribution mechanism of the property tax levy, which is a combination of municipal, library, school, open space, and county taxes.
+Since taxes are intended to be split up amongst the property owners based on the market value of the properties, it is critical that the assessment process be uniform, accurate, fair, and transparent.

 The Monmouth County record search allows you to search for assessed value, sales data, ownership information, tax list history, property record cards, annual assessment postcards, and more.